sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

 ===

-## Entity Aggregates
+## Entity aggregates

-In order for a check or entity to be considered as part of an aggregate it must have a label, or set of labels assigned to it.
-We'll start by setting up a fictional scenario in which we have 20 webservers serving a number of applications.
-In this scenario, we might not care if a singular server stops responding, but we might care if say, 15 of the 20 stop responding.
+To include a check or entity in an aggregate, you must assign a label or set of labels to it.
+For this example, imagine you have 20 webservers serving a number of applications.
+In this scenario, you might not care if a single webserver stops responding, but you would care if 15 of the 20 webservers all stop responding.

-To make an entity part of an aggregate, we would need to add a label in our `/etc/sensu/agent.yml`.
-For example:
+Add a label in your `/etc/sensu/agent.yml`:

 ```yaml
 ---